yonkahlon/Zenject/README.md

     * It can be one of the following:
         1. **AsTransient** - Will not re-use the instance at all.
 Every time **ContractType** is requested, the DiContainer will return a brand new instance of type **ResultType**
         2. **AsCached** - Will re-use the same instance of **ResultType** every time **ContractType** is requested, which it will lazily generate upon first use
         3. **AsSingle** - Will re-use the same instance of **ResultType** across the entire DiContainer, which it will lazily generate upon first use.
 It can be thought of as a stronger version of AsCached, because it allows you to bind to the same instance across multiple bind commands.
 It will also ensure that there is only ever exactly one instance of **ResultType** in the DiContainer (ie. it will enforce **ResultType** to be a 'Singleton' hence the name).
+Note however that it will only guarantee that there is only one instance across the given container, which means that using AsSingle with the same binding in a sub-container could generate a second instance.

     * In most cases, you will likely want to just use AsSingle, however AsTransient and AsCached have their uses too.
     * To illustrate the difference between the different scope types, see the following example: